telefonicaid/perseo-fe/docs/admin/configuration.md

 -   `config.nextCore.noticesURL`: URL for processing events at _replicated_ core rule engine.
 If set, the events will be propagated to that one also.

-Options for Authentication through PEP (for update action)
+Options for Authentication through PEP (for update action) in the configTrust.js file:

 -   `configTrust.trust[].host`: host (keyStone) to exchange tokens for access tokens
 -   `configTrust.trust[].port`: port, (keyStone) to exchange tokens for access tokens